VI Rotorblade FAQs

 Q. What do I receive when ordering a set of VI rotorblades?

-A. Each set of rotorblades includes (1) a pair of full-length airfoils (rotorblades); (2) a pair of leading-edge extrusions, which strengthen and help balance each blade; (3) blade mounting plates, which transform each blade's curved surface to a flat surface for mounting; (4) a set of root and tip caps.
+A. Unless otherwise noted, each set of rotorblades includes (1) a pair of full-length airfoils (rotorblades); (2) a pair of leading-edge extrusions, which strengthen and help balance each blade; (3) blade mounting plates, which transform each blade's curved surface to a flat surface for mounting; (4) a set of root and tip caps.
 Blade-mounting instructions are also included.

 Q. Which kinds of rotorcraft are the VI blades suitable for?

 A. The blades come in profiles and lengths for virtually any homebuilt, sport, experimental or ultralight helicopter or gyroplane.
-The blades may also be used for windpower generators and airboats.
+The blades have also been used for windpower generators and airboats.
 For helicopters, the blades are available both for the main and tail rotor system.

 Q. What is required for mounting the rotor blades?